-A traveler on a steamship, had written a complaint to headquarters about the presence of vermin in his berth.
-He received back from the administrative head a letter of immense efguished a citizen, etc., etc.
+A traveler on a steamship had written a complaint to headquarters about the presence of vermin in his berth.
+He received back from the administrative head a letter of immense efinsiveness.

-Never before had such a complaint been ledged against this scrupulously careful line, and the management would have suffered any loss rather than cause annoyance to so distin-
+Never before had such a complaint been lotteed against this scrupulously careful line, and the management would have suffered any toss rather than cause annoyance to so distinguished a citizen, etc., etc.

 He was very delighted with the abject apology.
 But as he was throwing away the envelope there fell out a slip of paper which had apparently been enclosed by mistake.
-On it was a memorandum: "Send this guy the bedbug letter."-Lafax.
+On if was a memorandum: "Send this guy the hedlong letter."-Lafax.